Clinical Dementia

 CSF t-tau Increased Nonspecific marker of neuronal injury (also ↑ in CJD, stroke)

-Amyloid PET (florbetapir, florbetaben, flutemetamol) Positive (cortical uptake) Highly sensitive; negative amyloid PET essentially rules out AD
+Amyloid PET (florbetapir, florbetaben, flutemetamol) Positive (cortical uptake) Highly sensitive; a negative amyloid PET makes biologically defined AD very unlikely

 Tau PET (flortaucipir) Positive (temporal → parietal spread) Correlates with clinical severity; follows Braak staging pattern